Texas electric vehicle planning

 Federal laws and rules

 The Infrastructure Investment and Jobs Act signed into law on Nov.
 15, 2021, established the NEVI Formula Program.
 NEVI will provide funding to states to deploy electric vehicle charging infrastructure along public roads to establish an interconnected network across the state and nation.
 For fiscal years 2022-2026, Texas will receive $407.8 million.
-The funds will be split 80 percent federal, and 20 percent state.
+The funds will be split 80 percent federal, and 20 percent state (site developers will pay the state share).

 Governor's guidance